modxorg/Docs/en/getting-started/maintenance/securing-modx.md

 }
 ```

-For Apache, add the following to you `.htaccess` file:
+For Apache, add the following to your `.htaccess` file:

 ```
 RewriteCond %{HTTP_HOST} ^(www\.)?example\.com$ [OR]